 Throw It In: In-Universe example: Snake (and the player) had to sneak into RAY's holding chamber during Dolph's speech to photograph RAY and upload the photos, with the timer indicating how long he has left before the speech ends.
 The timer freezes, however, when he throws a few things into his speech that weren't originally there, such as jokes or stretching exercises.

-Raiden's girlfriend, who is determined to make him be a little more open with her.
-There may be more to her than it seems.
-Turns out there is.
-She was originally a spy for the Patriots sent to analyze Raiden, but sure enough, things got out of hand, and her feelings for Raiden became legit.Reappears in Metal Gear Solid 4 as Snake's psychiatric support.
+Raiden's girlfriend and a military data analyst who was enlisted by the Colonel as a last-minute addition.
+Her role is to pacify Raiden and keep him focused on coming home.
+Turns out she is a government plant whose real job is to 'analyze' Raiden.
+But sure enough, things got out of hand, and her feelings for Raiden became legit.Reappears in Metal Gear Solid 4 as Snake's psychiatric support.
 She's married to Colonel Campbell, to the disgust of everybody.
 Turns out the marriage was a sham, as it was just a way to protect her and her son from the Patriots until Raiden finished his mission.In Metal Gear Rising, she's living in New Zealand with her son while Raiden is working as a PMC.

-Lethal Chef: To the point where Raiden admits to Snake that he actually prefers military rations over Rose's homecooking.
-Furthermore, when Colonel Campbell finally gets a break from Rose's cooking, he goes nuts over the taste of army rations, proclaiming it the best food ever.
+Lethal Chef: To the point where Raiden admits to Snake that he actually prefers military rations over Rose's home cooking, and has to turn off his cybernetic taste sensors just to get through the meal.
+Furthermore, when Colonel Campbell finally gets a break from Rose's food, he goes nuts over the taste of army rations, proclaiming it the best food ever.
 Snake connects the dots and actually gives him his sympathies.